 Duvenage goes on to say that “government and the minister of communications, Faith Muthambi, openly allowed Motsoeneng to ignore a court order declaring his appointment as ‘irregular and unlawful’ after an investigation by the Public Protector”.

 In her report on the SABC aptly titled When Governance and Ethics Fail, public protector Thuli Madonsela found that Motsoeneng had fabricated his matric qualification, purged senior staff and increased his salary irregularly from R1.5m to R2.4m in one year.
-He also gave other irregular salary increases to certain staff members.
+He also gave other irregular salary increases to certain staff supporters.
 When the SABC ignored the public protector’s findings, the DA took the SABC and the minister to court.
 Despite losing the court case, Motsoeneng is still in office.